Kriti Sanon: Other work and image

 Commenting on her career growth in 2017, Chandni Sehgal from Vogue India wrote that she was "more introspective, focused and less insecure" than when she started out.
 A journalist for Hindustan Times called Sanon a "confident performer" who "can switch from glamo [sic] to small town personas with ease."
 In 2021, Sukanya Verma featured her in Rediff.coms list of "Best Bollywood Actresses".
 Harper's Bazaars Meghna Sharma stated: "Counted amongst the top female actors in the country today, Kriti's quiet determination can be credited for her steady rise."
 Nibandh Vinod from News 18 calls Sanon "one of the most versatile actresses of Bollywood" and credits her "dedication and hard work over the years" for carving "a place for herself in the film industry".

 In 2019, Sanon appeared in Forbes Indias Celebrity 100 list, ranking 38th with an estimated annual income of ₹80.9 million.
 In 2022, the Indian edition of GQ featured her among the nation's "30 Most Influential Young Indians" list.
 In 2024, she was placed 25th on IMDb's List of 100 Most Viewed Indian Stars.
 Sanon has often gained attention for her sense of style.
 Sanon has a large social media footprint, with over 54 million followers on Instagram.
 In 2021, she modelled for designer Manish Malhotra's bridal collection "Nooraniyat".
 During the COVID-19 pandemic, Sanon donated a sum to government's fund.
 She later collected funds for Kailash Sathyarthi Children's Foundation.
 Sanon has performed at the opening ceremony of the 2017 Indian Premier League and the 2023 Women's Premier League.

 Sanon is an endorser for several brands and products including Coca-Cola, Titan's Raga, Parachute and Tissot.
 In the Times of Indias 50 Most Desirable Women list, she ranked 14th in 2017, 13th in 2018, 15th in 2019 and 19th in 2020.
 Sanon has been vocal on various topics, including pay disparity in Hindi cinema and the "patriarchal mindset" prevalent in the industry.
 In 2016, Sanon launched her own clothing line, named Ms. Taken.
 In 2022, she co-founded a fitness startup called The Tribe, and the following year, she launched her skincare brand Hyphen.
 Within its first year, Hyphen generated revenue of ₹100 crore (US $12 million), which grew to ₹400 crore (US $47 million) in its second year.

+In 2026, she appeared in an advertisement for the jewellery brand GIVA, set during Raksha Bandhan.
+The advertisement received criticism for Sanon's Indo-Western outfit being considered inappropriate for the traditional festival.
+Sanon defended her look, stating that "ethnic fashion has evolved over the years", while arguing that "a woman’s respect for her culture should not be measured by her clothes", although the advertisement was pulled down eventually.

+Filmography

+All films are in Hindi unless otherwise noted.